-When I first heard that Adobe had released a version of Photoshop CC for IOS (the operating system for iPhones and iPads) I was very excited, and got the idea to write an article recommending the best tablet for artists to use with Photoshop – and not just for Apples, but those other systems as well… uhm… what were they again? ah yes!
+When I first heard that Adobe had released a version of Photoshop CC for iOS (the operating system for iPhones and iPads) I was very excited, and got the idea to write an article recommending the best graphics tablet for Photoshop and the best tablet for photo editing for the artists – and not just for Apples, but those other systems as well… uhm… what were they again? ah yes!
 Windows and Android.

-And, far from being just for photographers, Photoshop CC can be extremely useful for digital artists, graphic artists and fine artists as well.
+And, far from being just for photographers, Photoshop can be extremely useful for digital artists, graphic designers, photo editors and fine artists as well.

 In fact, I would say it’s almost indispensable.

-And then I’ll mention a few great standalone tablets which are really well suited for Photoshop, in the three basic operating systems.
+And then I’ll mention a few great standalone drawing tablets which are really well suited for Photoshop and photo editing, in the three basic operating systems.

-These tablets will be reviewed in a little more detail below, but here are the choices:
+These graphics tablets will be reviewed in a little more detail below, but here are the choices:

 As you may have already noticed, these are all pretty serious machines, and all have fairly large screens.